 Shooting Instructors Favorite Bipods

-The best blog on long range rifle shooting equipment is Cal’s and this is his article about bipods used in PRS style and Steel Hunter matches.
+The best blog on long range rifle shooting equipment is Cal’s and this is his article about bipods used in PRS style and Steel Hunter style matches.
 In the below blog post about long range precision rifle bipod options, we are discussing the best money can buy whereas many PRS shooters get the best value they can on a limited budget.
-This article is aimed at our typical client, the person that doesn’t really care what their bipod costs so long as it is excellent.
+This article is aimed at our typical client, the person that doesn’t really care what their bipod costs so long as it is excellent for long range and extreme long range shooting.

 We spend most of our time teaching and working on our business and shoot much less than we watch others shoot.
 Shepard Humphries often uses a Harris bipod just like the one he used on his sniper rifle when he was a SWAT cop.
 He says that it isn’t the best, but because he shoot less than 1,000 long range shots a year, which is not much, it is fine for his needs.
 “I have very little natural ability, so my lower-mid-grade setup shoots as well as I do.
 If I was going to shoot more, compete beyond my neighboring states more frequently or buy myself nice stuff rather than reinvesting in my business, I would have a different rifle, scope and bipod.”